 During the first two years the Fellow will have a limited teaching commitment to facilitate the establishment of a productive research program.

-Fellows are progressively integrated into a quality research and teaching role within a Faculty.
+Fellows are progressively integrated into a quality research and teaching role within a School.
 This progression is negotiated through formal Performance Planning and Review discussions.

 The normal progression is outlined in the table below:

 When allocating teaching responsibilities, Heads of School, Program Coordinators and Course Coordinators should comply where possible with the work allocations contained in these procedures.

 Supervision of higher degree by research and Honours students should be considered as part of a teaching load.